 The Women’s National Team will hold one off-season selection camp in December 2014/January 2015 in preparation for the 2015 Pan American Games.
 Up to 26 athletes named to the 2015 Women’s National Team athlete pool will receive personal invitations to attend the selection camp.
 All remaining athletes will continue to be a part of the Women’s National Team pool and will be eligible for consideration as well.
 In addition to the selection camp, the coaching staff will monitor those athletes competing in college/university.
 The selection of the pool will be based on:

 - Present and projected development and/or improvement

 - Availability for competition and training

-The Athlete Assistance Program (AAP) carding cycle for Softball Canada begins June 1 and ends May 31 of the following year.
-The initial group of athletes nominated for carding will be identified on or before June 30, 2014, following the British Columbia and Ontario identification camps.
-Additional athletes may be nominated for carding based on the discretion of the Head Coach by October 31, 2014.
+The Athlete Assistance Program (AAP) carding cycle for Softball Canada begins June 1st and ends May 31st of the following year.
+The initial group of athletes nominated for carding will be identified on or before May 29th, 2015.
+Additional athletes may be nominated for carding based on the discretion of the Head Coach by October 31, 2015.
 The number of athletes nominated will depend on the allotment of cards by Sport Canada.
 Any athlete nominated for carding must meet the eligibility requirements of the Sport Canada Athlete Assistance Program.

 Previous and current performance

 Positional requirements (primary and backup)